 A FINAL NOTE

 Thank you for taking the time to read this information.
 If you've made it this far, we promise that we are personable editors, laid back yet deeply committed to this journal and its contributors and readers.
 We truly value the sense of community that surrounds Flycatcher.
-Please know that the above guidelines, even the ones bluntly stated, are not meant to be legalistic or impersonal.
+Please know that the above guidelines are not meant to be legalistic or impersonal.
 They are simply the best guidelines we know to give that will hopefully keep things flowing and that, if generally followed, will enable us to never have to close to submissions for the duration of the journal.
 Again, we truly thank you for reading and considering them.

 If you are not already doing so, we welcome you to follow us at Facebook and Twitter for updates and announcements, many of which pertain to submissions information.